syllogismos/MyntraTinder/README.md

 if there are still some products that are yet to be "swiped" by the user, it gets the products from the db, else, it inserts new products from the internet by sending a post request starting from the start_from number into the database, and then queries the updated table for new products again and initializes the adapter.

+The most updated code is in the "Kids" fragment of the drawer Layout.